 Enjoy the world's most popular blog on food, booze, books, politics, music, armored wankerball and getting your hair cut within the friendly confines of downtown Montgomery, Alabama a/k/a "The Gump."
-Reading this blog could result in total consciousness.
+Reading this blog could result in total consciousness or lower your I.Q.
 Results may vary.

 Monday, August 15, 2011